Accessibility Training

 The New York State Education Department (NYSED) awarded Fordham a grant through the new “Enhancing Supports and Services for Students with Disabilities for Postsecondary Success (SWDPS)” program.

-This grant will allow the University to provide accessibility workshops to faculty, students, and staff.
-The University partnered with Dr. Auriel Watson, an expert in educational leadership to conduct these workshops.
+These grants will allow the University to provide accessibility workshops to faculty, students, and staff.
+The University partnered with Dr. Auriel Watson, an expert in educational leadership and Barbara Kestenbaum, an expert in the field of special education who has been a champion for individuals with disabilities for over 40 years, to conduct these workshops.

 The Office of Human Resources Management and the Accessibility Committee wants to thank the Office of Government Relations and Urban Affairs for its support in obtaining this grant.